minio/openlake/README.md

 ### Access MinIO using Dremio
 You can access datasets or Iceberg tables stored in MinIO using Dremio by adding a new source.
 You can follow the complete walkthrough using the [notebook](dremio/dremio-minio-iceberg.ipynb)

+## Apache Kafka
+Apache Kafka is a distributed streaming platform.
+It is used for building real-time data pipelines and streaming apps.
+It is horizontally scalable, fault-tolerant, fast, and runs in production in thousands of companies.
+In this section we will cover how to setup Kafka on Kubernetes and store Kafka topics in MinIO.

+### Setup Kafka on K8s
+To setup Kafka on kubernetes we will use [Strimzi](https://strimzi.io/).
+You can follow the complete walkthrough using the [notebook](kafka/setup-kafka.ipynb)

+### Store Kafka Topics in MinIO
+You can store Kafka topics in MinIO using Sink connectors.
+You can follow the complete walkthrough using the [notebook](kafka/kafka-minio.ipynb)

 ## Join Community